-- (1) The City adopts by reference the following maps and science resources for wetlands in the City's shoreline jurisdiction: - A. National Wetlands Inventory Maps, US Fish and Wildlife Service. - B. Soil Survey of Grays Harbor County Area, Pacific County, and Wahkiakum County Washington, Map Sheets 48, 49, 54 and 55, USDA, 1986. - (2) Identification of wetlands and delineation of their boundaries pursuant to this chapter shall be done in accordance with the approved federal wetland delineation manual and applicable regional supplements.
-All areas within the City's shoreline jurisdiction meeting the wetland designation criteria in that procedure are subject to the provisions of the City's Shoreline Master Program. - A. Wetland delineations are valid for five years; after such date the City shall determine whether a revision or additional assessment is necessary.

-- (3) Wetlands shall be rated according to the Ecology wetland rating system, as set forth in the Washington State Wetland Rating System for Western Washington (Ecology Publication #14-06-029, or as revised and approved by Ecology). - A. Wetland rating categories shall not change due to illegal modifications made by the applicant or with the applicant's knowledge.
+- A. The approximate locations and extents of wetlands may be shown on, but shall not be limited to, National Wetlands Inventory maps.
+The maps are for reference only and do not provide a final critical area designation. - B. Identification of wetlands and delineation of their boundaries pursuant to this section shall be done in accordance with the approved federal wetland delineation manual and applicable regional supplements.
+All areas within the City's shoreline jurisdiction meeting the wetland designation criteria in that procedure are hereby designated critical areas and are subject to the provisions of the City's Shoreline Master Program. - 1.
+Wetland delineations are valid for five years; after such date the City shall determine whether a revision or additional assessment is necessary. - C. Wetlands shall be rated according to the Washington State Department of Ecology wetland rating system, as set forth in the Washington State Wetland Rating System for Western Washington (Ecology Publication #14-06-029, or as revised and approved by Ecology). - 1.
+Wetland rating categories shall not change due to illegal modifications made by the applicant or with the applicant's knowledge.